Soreine/hyper-gwent/core/data/static/README.md

-All files in `core/data/static` are for data generated from the statically imported `gwent-data-release`.
+All files in `core/data/static` are data that should not be bundled in the extension.
+They will evolve with time.
+They depend on `gwent-data-release` in particular.

-These are used for testing purpose and for the website.
+They are exposed here for testing purpose and to build the card data API on the website,

-The extension does not use them.
-Instead it fetches the updated data from a Web API.
+If the extension needs something there, it should instead fetch an updated version from a Web API.